 'How to Talk to Anyone' can be summarised into 9 mental models:

-When you introduce someone add some hooks (such as a hobby or something interesting the person has done).
+When you introduce someone, add some hooks (such as a hobby or something interesting the person has done).

 When you act as if you like someone you start to really like them.